Skip to content

 Does Odyssey House - Sober Housing accept Medicaid?

 Yes.
 According to SAMHSA data, Odyssey House - Sober Housing accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific TX Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific UT Medicaid plan.
 Call (801) 322-3222 to verify your benefits.

 What level of care does Odyssey House - Sober Housing offer?